salcido/discogs-enhancer/readme.md

 #### Testing

 * Run `unauthenticated` functional tests:
-  > Note: Jenkins will run the unauthed tests automatically when pushing to the repo.

   * `npm test`

 * Run `authenticated` functional tests:
-  > Note: If you want to run authenticated tests you'll need an account to log in with and run them manually with the command below.
+  > Note: If you want to run authenticated tests you'll need an account to log in with and run them with the command below.
 When running the `authenticated` tests, the `unauthenticated` tests will also be run.

   * `env USERNAME=<username> env PASSWORD=<password> npm test`